rosen-bridge/observation-extractor/README.md

 ## How to Use the Observation Extractor
 ### Install
 This project is written in node-js using Esnext module and typeorm database.
-This project is not dependent and is used as the scanner module.
+Extractors are not standalone projects and should be used as scanner modules.
 You can easily install it using npm with the command:

 ```shell
 npm install @rosen-bridge/observation-extractor